Rod Cone Dysplasia Type 2 -PRA rcd2-PRA Test Code 106

-Inheritance of rcd2: Collie breeders and researchers knew for many years that Collie PRA/rcd2 is inherited in an autosomal recessive manner.
+Breeding recommendations: Collie breeders and researchers knew for many years that Collie PRA/rcd2 is inherited in an autosomal recessive manner.
 In order for disease to occur, two copies of the mutation must be present.
 Carriers do not show disease but are able to pass the disease on to offspring.
 The table below shows the predicted outcome of different matings when the rcd2 status of each parent is known.
 It should be kept in mind that these predictions are statistical in nature.
 A Carrier will pass the mutation on to half of its offspring on average .
 The larger the population that one examines, the more closely the predicted outcome will fit the actual outcome.
-A single litter of pups (a small population) produced by a Carrier parent can show quite a variation from the expected results.
+A single litter of pups (a small population) produced by two Carrier parents can show quite a variation from the expected results.

 Benefits & Limits to All Genetic Testing: Many Collie breeders already make use of OptiGen’s services to test their dogs for Collie Eye Anomaly (CEA), and so they are aware of the great advantage that genetic testing offers.
 With informed breeding practices, breeders can immediately avoid producing dogs that are affected with specific diseases.
 Since genetic testing can be done at any age, each dog’s genetic status can be known even before clinical disease signs are recognized.
 Over several generations of selection away from the disease gene, breeders can eliminate a disease gene completely from their line.

 Collies already tested for CEA by OptiGen: OptiGen may be able to do the rcd2 test on samples that previously were sent for another test (e.g. for CEA testing or Long Term Storage).
 OptiGen retained many frozen samples that were previously submitted, and these may be available for rcd2 testing.
-We hope this will help owners to obtain the new rcd2 test more easily.
 You may order the rcd2 test online on a stored sample.
-If the frozen sample is still available at OptiGen we will run the test on that.
-If an insufficient frozen sample remains to run the rcd2 test, we will contact you to request a new sample.
-Link to "Order Test” and complete the order form as usual.
-Be sure to indicate that this dog's sample is already at OptiGen by selecting "Blood sample is already at OptiGen under a long-term storage agreement."
-Mark this choice even if you did not specifically pay for Long-Term Storage.

 Copyright 2005 OptiGen · Design and Programming by Spider Graphics Corporation®